 CBP is used alongside chiropractic care with the overall aim of improving alignment and spinal movement.
 The goal of a regular adjustment is to improve the movement of the spine by targeting specific joints - whereas CBP aims to improve movement of the spine by focusing on the overall curves so they can be brought closer to ideal alignment.
 At our practice we use them together for optimal results.

 What will my treatment look like?

-Through our client evaluation we can determine whether CBP will be suitable to your individual case.
+Through our client evaluation we will determine whether Chiropractic BioPhysics will be suitable to your individual case.
 We begin by examining your posture and the alignment of your spine, this may involve an x-ray and a physical examination to compare your spine to accepted norms.